 Artist Colony in Review – Truly a work of art!

 Ah, the artistic person!
 Sometimes it seems they grow on trees.
 But until the artist becomes prominent enough for us common folk to know their name it is a long journey to the top.
 And for some this journey takes them to so-called artist communes or colonies – places where groups of artistic types hang out and try to create something great.
 Have you ever wondered what really goes on in there apart from the obvious sex, drugs and rock and roll?
 Thanks to I-play’s latest, Artist Colony, you can have the entire experience, but from the safety and relative drug-free confines of your own two hands.
+Feel free to discuss this review of Artist Colony in our forums.

 Artist Colony is a classic sim game where you have to cater to the needs of your colonists, keep them fed and happy, while earning cash to upgrade the colony structures.
 The story is almost worthy of its own soap opera: following the efforts of two estranged half-brothers trying to restore an Artist Colony their fathers founded many years ago, it’s a story of love, friendship, betrayal… boy, I almost sound like a soap opera commercial.